LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 rook-ceph-block   rook-ceph.rbd.csi.ceph.com      7m18s
 ```

-We see we have another storage class that has been created, now let's verify the pvc.yaml defintion:
+We see we have another that storage class is created, now let's verify the pvc.yaml defintion:
 ```bash
 oc create -f - <<EOF
 ---